chargebee/customer-portal-php/README.md

     ```

 If you need assistance with the implementation, or have requirements regarding the same, please write to support@chargebee.com.

+## Feature wishlist and how to implement it

+### Multiple Subscription
+The existing code can be easily customized to support multiple subscriptions.

+When Chargebee’s authentication module is used:

+As soon as the user is redirected from Chargebee, the “[Activate Portal Session](https://apidocs.chargebee.com/docs/api/portal_sessions#activate_a_portal_session)” API is called.
+In response, we return the list of subscriptions associated with the customer.
+If more than 1 subscription is present for the customer, you could direct him/her to a page where the subscription details are displayed.
+Depending on the subscription selected, the portal can be initialized by passing the subscription id to the [ServicePortal](https://github.com/chargebee/customer-portal-php/blob/master/portal/init.php#L63) object in the init.php file.

+When your own authentication module is used:

+You could call the “[List Subscriptions For A Customer](https://apidocs.chargebee.com/docs/api/subscriptions#list_subscriptions_for_a_customer)” API to receive subscription details of a particular customer.
+If more than 1 subscription is present for a customer, you could direct him/her to a page where the subscription details are displayed.
+Depending on the subscription selected, the portal can be initialized by passing the subscription id to the [ServicePortal](https://github.com/chargebee/customer-portal-php/blob/master/portal/init.php#L63) object in the init.php file.

 ## License
 See the LICENSE file